firefox-devtools/debugger/docs/mochitests.md

 `mochi` passes its params along to `mochitest`, so you can include `--jsdebugger` and test globs

+* `yarn mochi dbg-editor-highlight` runs just one test
-* `yarn mochi -- --jsdebugger` opens a browser toolbox
+* `yarn mochid dbg-editor-highlight` opens a browser toolbox
-* `yarn mochi browser_dbg-editor-highlight` runs just one test
+* `yarn mochih dbg-editor-highlight` runs the test headlessly

 ## Writing Tests